Bipolar Disorder

 Do not start lithium in primary care for people who have not taken lithium before, except under shared‑care arrangements

-Do not start antipsychotic medication unless on advice from a consultant psychiatrist
+Do not start antipsychotic medication unless advised by a consultant psychiatrist

 Consider tapering antidepressant medication on specialist advice if mania develops

-• 1st line: offer antipsychotic (haloperidol / olanzapine / quetiapine / risperidone), and stop any antidepressants (if patient is taking one)
+• Step 1: offer an antipsychotic (haloperidol / olanzapine / quetiapine / risperidone), and stop any antidepressants (if patient is taking one)

 If the patient is already on mood stabilisers (e.g. lithium, sodium valproate):